 Concordia University Texas accepts undergraduate applications for admission on a rolling basis.
-All materials must be submitted one (1) month prior to the start of classes.
+All materials must be submitted one month prior to the start of classes.
 Specific application deadlines are established for some undergraduate and graduate programs.
-Please contact the Office of Admissions regarding deadline dates, exceptions or extensions.
+Please contact the Office of Admissions regarding deadline dates, exceptions, or extensions.

 International students will need more time to complete the visa process.
-Applicants should have their files complete by June 1 for the Fall term, November 1 for the Spring term and February 1 for the Summer term.
-International graduate students must be accepted for admission and place one semester's tuition on deposit in enough time to have a visa issued from their home country.
-In the event a student cannot get the visa approved for the semester of application, admission can be rolled to the following semester.
+Applicants should have their files complete by June 1 for the fall term, November 1 for the spring term, and February 1 for the summer term.
+In the event a student cannot get the visa issued prior to the semester of application, admission may be deferred to a future semester as long as it is within one year of the admission application date.